July 1, 11:30 am - 1:00 pm

 "A civic agent is a citizen who is 'active, not passive' in the affairs of his or her community, state and nation."

 Join Patrick McGravey to learn about what the Civics in Action Speaker Series is, how to plan one and customize it for your classroom.
-Utilize this series to engage students in becoming civic agents of their time.
+This activity will engage your students and teach civic agency.

 Patrick McGravey has been in education since 1993 and is currently teaching eighth grade civics at the North Andover Middle School.
 He is also a pilot teacher for Harvard University’s Democratic Knowledge Project’s one-year curriculum entitled Civic Engagement in Our Democracy .
 Patrick feels passionately about promoting civic engagement and was fortunate enough to have been selected for the 2015 C-SPAN Teacher Fellowship where he worked in Washington DC on civics curriculum.